 Table 1.
 The input file column explanation Sample Sample name.
 Text.
 Nr Identification number of sample.
-Must be an integer number. Не Measured He concentration in ccSTP/g.
-Often not used as a constraint in the fitting procedure, but to calculate the non-atmospheric component. err He Experimental error of the He concentration in ccSTP/g.
+Must be an integer number.
+He Measured He concentration in ccSTP/g. err He Experimental error of the He concentration in ccSTP/g.
 Ne Measured Ne concentration in ccSTP/g. err Ne Experimental error of the Ne concentration in ccSTP/g.
 Ar Measured Ar concentration in ccSTP/g. err Ar Experimental error of the Ar concentration in ccSTP/g.
 Kr Measured Kr concentration in ccSTP/g. err Kr Experimental error of the Kr concentration in ccSTP/g.
 Xe Measured Xe concentration in ccSTP/g. err Xe Experimental error of the Xe concentration in ccSTP/g.
-T Initial and default value for the parameter temperature in °C. S Initial and default value for the parameter salinity in g/kg.
-P Initial and default value for the parameter pressure in atm (usually from altitude).
-A Initial and default value for the parameter excess air in ccSTP/g (usually 0).
-F Initial and default value for the parameter fractionation (usually 0).
+3He Measured 3 He concentration in ccSTP/g. err 3He Experimental error of the 3 He concentration in ccSTP/g.
+3 He/ 4 He Measured ${}^{3}\text{He}/{}^{4}\text{He}$ ratio. err 3 He/ 4 He Experimental error of the 3 He/ 4 He ratio.
+20 Ne/ 22 Ne Measured 20 Ne/ 22 Ne ratio. err 20 Ne/ 22 Ne Experimental error of the 20 Ne/ 22 Ne ratio. $^{36}\text{Ar}/^{40}\text{Ar}$ Measured ${}^{36}\text{Ar}/{}^{40}\text{Ar}$ ratio. err 36 Ar/ 40 Ar Experimental error of the 36 Ar/ 40 Ar ratio. Т Initial and default value for the parameter temperature in °C. S P Initial and default value for the parameter salinity in g/kg (usually 0).
+Initial and default value for the parameter pressure in atm (e.g. from altitude). Α Initial and default value for the parameter excess air in ccSTP/g (usually 0).
+F Initial and default value for the parameter fractionation (usually 0). Ν Initial and default value for the parameter "scaling factor".
+This parameter scales all concentrations of a sample by the same factor.
+This can e.g. be used if the sample weight is unknown (usually 1). Х Initial and default value for the parameter tritiogenic 3 He in ccSTP/g (usually 0). Н Initial and default value for the parameter radiogenic/terrigenic 4 He in ccSTP/g (usually 0).
+R Initial and default value for the parameter radiogenic/terrigenic 3 He/ 4 He ratio (usually 0 or 2 10 -8).

 Missing input data should be replaced by 0 in the input file.
 They are then not used in the calculations.
 It is possible to mix samples with different numbers of measured noble gases in one file.
+Press the button "Data Format" in the program for more information on input data.

-4. The MATLAB program "NOBLEGAS"
+4. The MATLAB program "NOBLE90"

-The actual least square fitting is done by the MATLAB program "NOBLEGAS".
+The actual least square fitting is done by the MATLAB program "NOBLE90".
 This program is the heart of the whole method.
 It has a user-friendly interface, where the user can select several options, e.g. the measured noble gases to fit or the combination of fit parameters.
+"Noble90" is the most recent version (9.0, released Dec.
+2003) of this program.
+It is developed to run under MATLAB 6, and versions for both Windows systems and Mac OS X exist.
+It is an updated and expanded version of the earlier program "noblegas", which is still available and should run under MATLAB 5 on both Windows and Mac operating systems.

-The program is started by typing "noblegas" in MATLAB command window.
-Make sure that the folder where the program is located is included in the MATLAB's Path list, otherwise it will not be found.
+The program is started by typing "noble90" in the MATLAB command window.
+Make sure that the folder where the program (noble90.p) is located is included in MATLAB's path list, otherwise it will not be found.
 A new window is opened, from which the processing of noble gas data sets is controlled.
 The following options can be chosen: